 State unemployment agencies should implement industry-tested tools for day zero identity verification.
 As consumers in the modern age, we leave a natural digital exhaust trail in our everyday lives.
 When agencies process a new unemployment claim for a legitimate citizen, that digital exhaust trail can be scrutinized with algorithms and checked against mobile carrier history, utilities, social media, trade lines and other public and proprietary databases.
 Cutting edge techniques in machine learning and artificial intelligence make it possible to build an incredibly rich identity graph and ensure the person behind the keyboard is who they say they are.

-The ideal identity verification tool should also incorporate consortium data into its framework.
+The ideal identity verification solution should also incorporate consortium data into its framework.
 A consortium database is a collection of known outcomes and associated data collected from industry.
 Scattered Canary and other fraudsters are using personally identifiable information (PII) obtained from data breaches, which was likely used in previous attacks against the financial services industry.
 Socure leverages intelligence from consortium data, allowing it to apply the results from four hundred million historical known-outcomes to indicate if a collection of PII is linked to a previous fraud attack.

 There are also ways to flag money mules, who are typically US residents that have been recruited to launder money through legitimate-looking accounts and then route those funds to illicit accounts overseas.
 Several financial infrastructure platforms, like Plaid and Yodlee, will verify bank account ownership records to determine if the claimant actually owns the account.
 If the name on the bank account doesn’t match the name of the claimant, that’s a red flag.